Student Support Services

 LSC operational hours may be found on the Lowman Student Center website.

-The LSC is home to the Kat Klub (game room), University Bookstore, and Paw Print Food Court.
-Access to ATMs are available on the first and second floors.
+The LSC is home to the Kat Klub (game room with bowling alley), University Bookstore, and Paw Print Food Court.
 Current LSC information can be found by visiting the Information Center.

-The LSC is a 205,000 sq. ft. facility, supported by state-of-the-art theatrical lighting and audio/video systems, that hosts events in the following spaces:
+The LSC is a 225,000 sq. ft. facility, supported by state-of-the-art theatrical lighting and audio/video systems, that hosts over 8,000 events annually in the following spaces:

 - Theater space providing seating for 360 (plus 6 ADA) is ideal for lectures, video presentations, seminars, educational, and entertainment programs.

 - Conference Rooms of varying sizes that can accommodate groups ranging from 12 to 200 people.

 - Kat Klub (game room) offers bowling, billiards, table tennis, video games, a tavern, and several TV screens in a fun, friendly environment where students, faculty, staff, and guests can gather.
 Join us in the Kat Klub for relaxing, lounging, and gaming with friends!

 - Mother’s Room which features lockers for individual use, comfortable seating, hot and cold water, a baby changing station, cleaning supplies, dimmable lights, electrical outlets, a mini refrigerator for milk storage, and a secure, lockable door.
 See Information Center for access.

 The Sam Houston Memorial Museum, established in 1936 as a Texas centennial project, is an integral part of Sam Houston State University and is dedicated to preserving the memory of General Sam Houston (1793-1863).
 A soldier, statesman and politician, the only man to serve as governor of two states and president of an independent republic, Sam Houston led the fight for Texas’ independence and then served Texas as President, U.S. Senator, and Governor.
 Located on fifteen acres, the museum complex preserves three fully furnished original Houston buildings - Woodland Home, Steamboat House, and Law Office - as well as a kitchen, blacksmith shop, and Guerrant, Roberts-Farris and Bear Bend log cabins.